louispool/deskpi-super6c/playbooks/README.md

 ### [k3s-post-install](k3s-post-install)

-After k3s has been successfully set up on your cluster, you can run the post-install playbook from the **project root**:
+After k3s has been successfully set up on your cluster, you should run the post-install playbook from the **project root**:

 ```bash
 ansible-playbook playbooks/k3s-post-install.yml